 After 30+ years of cycling and trying dozens of saddle designs, I switched to an adjustable split saddle three years ago.
 The difference has been transformative—not just in comfort, but in my overall riding experience.

-I've increased my average ride duration by about 25%, and more importantly, I no longer finish rides with numbness or discomfort that persists after I get off the bike.
-My power numbers for longer efforts (20+ minutes) have improved by about 5-7%, likely because I'm maintaining better position throughout the ride rather than constantly shifting to relieve discomfort.
+I've increased my average ride duration by about 25%, and more importantly, I no longer finish rides with numbness or discomfort that lingers after I get off the bike.
+My power numbers for longer efforts (20+ minutes) have improved by about 5–7%, likely because I'm maintaining better position throughout the ride rather than constantly shifting to relieve discomfort.

 Conclusion: A New Paradigm for Cycling